|Nutritional Guidelines (per serving)|

 - 2 oz. salt pork (or 2 strips bacon)

-Add the pork or bacon to a heavy-bottomed saucepot or soup pot, and heat it slowly over a low heat, stirring more or less constantly, for 3-4 minutes or until the fat is liquefied.
+Add the pork or bacon to a heavy-bottomed saucepot or soup pot, and heat it slowly over low heat, stirring more or less constantly, for 3 to 4 minutes or until the fat is liquefied.
 Be careful not to let the fat burn.
 Lower the heat if it starts to smoke.

 Add the flour and stir with a wooden spoon while it's absorbed into the bacon fat, making a roux.
-Cook the roux for another 3-4 minutes, but like the onions, don't let it brown.
+Cook the roux for another 3 to 4 minutes, but like the onions, don't let it brown.